imakshug/Vintage-Photobooth-App/README.md

 ```

 ✅ What It Does
-- Opens a file dialog to select an image
+- Opens a file dialogue to select an image

 - Prompts for caption + date